A - Z of Useful Information for Parents

 All schools are legally required to have policies and practices in place to promote child safety.
 Laburnum P.S. is a child safe school and all staff, visitors and volunteers are expected to play an important role in ensuring a child safe environment.
 The school’s child safety practices, including the child safety Code of Conduct, can be found on the school website under Our School/Planning and Policies, or by contacting our office.

-All visitors, including parents who are here after 9:15 am or before 3:15 pm (except for assembly) are required to report to the office and sign-in using the QR codes on signage at the gates or office.
+All visitors, including parents who are here after 9:15 am or before 3:15 pm (except for assembly) are required to sign in at the office.

-Volunteers are required to have a currrent Working with Children Check (see details on page 24) and COVID-19 vaccination.
+Volunteers are required to have a currrent Working with Children Check (see details on page 24) and provide this to the office.

 Class Parent Scheme

-Each class has a volunteer Parent Representative whose responsibilities range from organising social activities for the parents and children of a class, to organising parent help for reading rosters.
+Each class has a volunteer Parent Representative whose responsibilities range from organising social activities for the parents and children of a class, to organising parent help.
 This is usually at the request of the class teacher.

 Clothing and Belongings